Who is EADB?

 Where is EADB?

 The head office of EADB is in Kampala, Uganda.
-It also has offices in the capitals of its member states – Nairobi (Kenya), Kigali (Rwanda), and Dar es Salaam (Tanzania).
+It also has offices in the capital cities of its member states – Nairobi (Kenya), Kigali (Rwanda), and Dar es Salaam (Tanzania).
 Burundi has applied to become a member state.

 What is the mission of EADB?